 Assault Lawyer: Types of Assault Charges in Jackson County, MO

-In Jackson County, MO and across Missouri, assault charges are classified into four degrees.
-Each degree is based on specific actions and carries its own set of penalties:
+In Jackson County, MO and throughout Missouri, assault charges are categorized into four degrees.
+Each degree has specific criteria and penalties associated with it:

 First Degree Assault in Jackson County, MO